-Ever woken from a dream about spiders or tooth loss and wondered what it means?
-Expert in dream meanings and author of new book Dream Therapy: Dream your way to health and happiness, Dr Clare Johnson explains what seven common dreams are telling you
+To celebrate World Sleep Day, we asked expert in dream meanings and author of Dream Therapy: Dream your way to health and happiness, Dr Clare Johnson what those recurring dreams mean

 Have you ever woken up in the morning feeling sad or anxious?
 Chances are you had a bad dream.
 And perhaps you sometimes wake up smiling or feeling wonderful?
 Dreams speak in a rich mixture of images, metaphors, and emotions, and they can powerfully influence our waking moods.

 An ancient Jewish proverb says: ‘An unexamined dream is like an unopened letter.’
 When we work with our dreams and unwrap their symbolic imagery, we get to read this ‘letter’ from our unconscious mind.
 In doing so, we gain insight into how we are really feeling, or what we really need right now in our relationships and in our lives.